-I am Lecturer in the Departments of French Linguistics and Language & Information Sciences at University of Lausanne, Switzerland.
+I am Senior Lecturer in the Department of Language & Information Sciences at University of Lausanne, Switzerland.
 I am also Research Associate on the Language in the Workplace Project at Victoria University of Wellington, New Zealand, and at the ICAR lab at ENS-Lyon, France.
-I visited both places as Visiting Scholar and funded by the Swiss National Science Foundation [P2LAP1_155110; CHF 50,300; 2014-2015].
+I visited both places as Visiting Scholar funded by the Swiss National Science Foundation [P2LAP1_155110; CHF 50,300; 2014-2015].

 My research draws on insights and methods from Pragmatics, Interactional Linguistics and Multimodal Conversation Analysis to investigate epistemic and argumentative stance-taking markers in various multimodal corpora documenting different ordinary, professional, and institutional settings (see Research interests for more information).